gfruci/checkouttools/local_environment/README.md

 To facilitate the maintainance, there is a single (_bash_) script to set up the environment.

 To run it on Windows, *Git BASH* is strongly recommended.
 It can be downloaded form https://gitforwindows.org/.
+If you're already using another BASH emulation tool you can use that one as well.

 During the installation few setup choice have to made.
 If you're not sure what to select, keep the default choice.